ShareXin/ShareXin/README.md

 Image Options:
-  area		Grab an area of the screen instead of the entire screen window	Grab the current window instead of the entire screen full		Gran the entire screen file		Use a file
+  area		Grab an area of the screen instead of the entire screen window	Grab the current window instead of the entire screen full		Grab the entire screen file		Use a file

 Destinations: